JonCraig-SBU/Verdant-SBU-tidal-project-COOPS/README.md

 # ADCP: Tidal Resource Assessment Workflow

-This workspace contains notebooks, CSV outputs, and a classifier script used to process and analyze ADCP (Acoustic Doppler Current Profiler) velocity data for tidal resource assessment.
+This workspace contains notebooks, CSV outputs, and a classifier script used to process and analyze ADCP (Acoustic Doppler Current Profiler) velocity data listed by [CO-OPS](https://tidesandcurrents.noaa.gov/) for tidal resource assessment.

 ## What is in this folder

 - Notebook-driven analysis pipeline for:
+  - Import from CO-OPS for data-preprocessing
+  - Principal flow axis between ebb and flood
-  - ADCP data import and reshaping
+  - Labeling of depth-averaged and depth-dependent data as ebb, flood, and slack
-  - Orientation correction
-  - Principal flood/ebb direction estimation
-  - Ebb/flood/slack phase labeling
+  - Tidal-cycle plots with cosine fitting
-  - Tidal-cycle and turbulence/intensity analysis
+  - Turbulence intensity (TI) analysis
-  - Annual Energy Production (AEP) estimation from depth-dependent ADCP data
+  - Annual energy production (AEP) estimation from depth-dependent data
 - Reusable Python script:
   - `ebbFloodClassifier.py` for phase classification from depth-averaged velocity time series
-- Input and derived data files (`input/*.csv`, `*.csv`)
+- Input and derived data files (`input/*.csv`, `*.csv`) respectively organized into folders "inputs" and "outputs"

 ## Project structure

 - `input/`
-  - Raw or source files used by notebooks and scripts
-  - Includes annual CSVs and `RC.nc`
-- `coops-data.ipynb`
-  - CO-OPS related data handling
+  - Source files from CO-OPS with user-formatted titles
-- `dataframe-from-ADCP.ipynb`
-  - Build/clean ADCP dataframe
-- `orientation-correction.ipynb`
+  - Includes user-formatted CSVs
-  - Velocity orientation/correction steps
+- `FolderReadDF.ipynb`
+  - Extracts data from a chosen site's CSV files to arrange them according to depth bins and timeframe
 - `principal_flood_ebb_calculation.ipynb`
   - Compute principal axis and flood/ebb bearings
 - `label_df-depthDep.ipynb`